matt-aya/Course_Project_Getting_and_Cleaning_Data/CodeBook.md

 fbodybodygyrojerkmag-std

-A full description of the original data_set is available at the site where the data was obtained:
+A full description of the Original data_set is available at the site where the data was obtained:

 "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones "